XSS in React, Vue and Server Components

 Frameworks auto-encode by default.
 Here's where XSS still slips through.

-dangerouslySetInnerHTML / v-html
+Raw HTML: dangerouslySetInnerHTML and v-html

 <div dangerouslySetInnerHTML={{ __html: userContent }} />